Shapetrix/ColorBand/README.md

 #### USING POWER UPS:

 Each power up is based on a color match. so the power up would start empty then fill up as the player collects matches.
 Not based on     the amount of blocks in the chain.
 The power ups and the state of completion will also carry through to the next levels, and worlds.     the power ups will be displayed in the Game UI Menu at the bottom of the screen.
-Player will tap the power icon to use them in the       current level. and the power icon will show as "empty" transpartent so it looks deactivated, and then the fill process starts over       again.
+The power up icons start as as power symbol then when they are filled the icon will switch to the corresponding power up graphic.
+When that happens the player can tap the icon to use the power up in the current level.

+  *need to make these variables public so we can play aroud with how many matches to make them fill up

   - Block Swap = Blue = 20 Matches to Fill
   - Color Flood = Orange = 30 Matches to Fill
   - Score Doubler = Pink = 10 Matches to Fill